 Here, the histogram shows a slightly different picture than the summary statistics - in the small/high prior portfolio, there are a few extreme events (momentum crashes) not present in the big/low prior portfolio.
 Rare disaster risk could weaken the relationship between skewness and expected returns in these portfolios.

-To a first order, the intuition is correct - the more negatively skewed portfolios have a lower price, reflected in the higher expected return.
-My analysis does not suggest a causal relationship, and future posts will establish this more rigorously.
+To a first order, the intuition is correct - the more negatively skewed portfolios have higher expected returns.